 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the cancer, such as surgery, radiation therapy, and chemotherapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

 Your treatment plan may include a combination of surgery, radiation therapy, chemotherapy, and targeted therapy.
-Sometimes, when thymoma is metastatic and growing very slowly, your health care team may recommend no treatment for a period of time.
+Sometimes, when thymic tumors is metastatic and growing very slowly, your health care team may recommend no treatment for a period of time.
 You will be closely monitored during this time.
-When thymoma has spread to another location in the body, it is unlikely that any of the treatments will make the cancer go away forever.
+When a thymic tumor has spread to another location in the body, it is unlikely that any of the treatments will make the cancer go away forever.
 Palliative care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.